mbrandonw/presentations/2022-09-15-swiftui-navigation/presentation.md

 ^ You can't iterate over the elements, you can't access a particular element.
 The internals of the quote-unquote "collection" are completely opaque to us.
 The elements are even type erased under the hood because you are allowed to append _any_ hashable data to this thing.

 ^ Other than it's weird type erasedness, it mostly works as the other initializer.
 If a navigation link is tapped, that data is appended to the collection.
 The `.navigationDestination` still listens for data flowing up the view heirarchy in order to intercept certain pieces of data and interpret it.
 And finally, if the `NavigationStack` observes a change in the path it will do pushes and pops accordingly.

+^ But the key difference is that any kind of data can be attached to a navigation link since navigation path is type erased.
+You aren't constrained to use the same static type for all links.

+^ And it's worth noting that in my opinion this type of binding still falls under the purview of that concept I discussed earlier about state coming into existence and then going out of existence.
+In this case, a piece of state goes from not existing to existing the moment it is added to the array, and then it ceases to exist once it is popped from the array.

 ---

 [.code-highlight: 1-4]
+[.code-highlight: 6]
-[.code-highlight: 5-99]
+[.code-highlight: 8-99]
 ```
 var path = NavigationPath()
 path.append(42)